 In 1958, a report compiled by the Department of Fisheries, stated that fur farming was only to be approved on lakes of an isolated nature, and where conflict with sports fishing was minimal.
 Dore Lake is no longer an isolated lake and tourism and recreational facilities have developed to become some of the best in the province.

-Recreation and tourism has replaced fur farming as a major form of economic development in the area.
+Recreation and tourism have replaced fur farming as a major form of economic development in the area.
 Fur farm fishing is seen as taking away fish that could be caught by the sportsman.
 However, the mink ranchers offer arguments, that are difficult to ignore.
 Fur farming is their livelihood, and only the rough species of fish are used for mink feed.
-Unfortunately, it is the intention of the government to eventually phase out mink ranching, by no longer issuing licences, and therefore allowing tourism to develop to its fullest potential on Dore Lake.
+Unfortunately, the government intends to eventually phase out mink ranching, by no longer issuing licences, and therefore allowing tourism to develop to its fullest potential on Dore Lake.

 Subsequently, it appears that mink ranching in Saskatchewan is destined for an early grave.
 The industry had its moments, but those days are now long gone.
 When the ranchers at Dore Lake retire or should they decide to pelt out, it isn't likely there will be anyone to take their place.